Rajeev-8960/project2/README.md

 # New Project

 This project was created from local system.
-It will be used to create project of html css and java script
+It will be used to create project of html css and java script. the will use many skils.